Fragtality/Fenix2GSX/README.md

 - Make sure Fenix2GSX was already started **before** entering the Cockpit.
 - **Wait** until Fenix2GSX has finished it Startup Steps like Repositioning (if configured), calling Jetway/Stairs (if configured) and the EFB Reset.<br/>You will be informed with the Cabin **"Ding" Sound** when it has finished these Steps. **Wait** for that Signal **before doing anything** in the EFB or powering up the Plane (when starting Cold & Dark).
+- Mind that selecting a **Panel-State** in the EFB also changes the **ACP State** - so that will override the Option to set VHF1 and INT to 100% at Startup!
 - After that **import the Flightplan** into the EFB to get the Automatic Service-Flow (**starting with Refuel**) going -OR- **before** you call any GSX Service manually (if you have disabled the Automations).
 - You can do the Import anytime you want, but when starting Cold & Dark and depending on the exact Timing you might get two Preliminary Loadsheet (only a "cosmetic" Issue).
 To prevent that either import right after power-up or after the MCDU has initialized.
 - If you plan to **skip** GSX Refuel, Catering and Boarding all together and want to load the Plane via EFB, **disable Call Refuel** Service in the Fenix2GSX GUI **before importing** the Flightplan.
 How and when you load the Plane via EFB is at your Discretion (**Do not** call GSX Refuel or Boarding - it is either through GSX or through EFB, but not both).